HumanSignal/label-studio-ml-backend/label_studio_ml/examples/grounding_dino/README.md

 <!--
 ---
-title: Interactive segmentation with GroundingDINO
+title: Interactive segmentation with Grounding DINO
 type: blog
 tier: all
 order: 15
-meta_title: Image segmentation in Label Studio using a GroundingDINO backend
+meta_title: Image segmentation in Label Studio using a Grounding DINO backend
-meta_description: Label Studio tutorial for using GroundingDINO for zero-shot object detection in images
+meta_description: Label Studio tutorial for using Grounding DINO for zero-shot object detection in images
 categories:
     - tutorial
     - groundingdino